beeper/themes/README.md

 # Community-built themes for Beeper Desktop

+> [!NOTE]
+> We are currently rebuilding a large portion of the Beeper Desktop app.
+Included in this rewrite is a rethinking of how themes will work, centered around CSS variables.
+> In the meantime, themes may not be fully supported, and new theme variables may be volatile between updates.
+> Any themes written before ~March 2024 will likely not appear correctly in any new updates.

 Beeper Desktop is fully customizable.
 You can use custom CSS to give Beeper Desktop a personalized look.
-If you build a nice theme, consider submitted a pull request to this repo to share it with other Beeper users!
+If you build a nice theme, consider submitting a pull request to this repo to share it with other Beeper users!

-We are currently rebuilding a large portion of the Beeper Desktop app.
-In the meantime, themes may not be fully supported, and new theme variables may be volatile between updates.
-Any themes written before ~March 2024 will likely not appear correctly.

 ### How to use themes